-45A.1 Purpose: The purpose and intent of this Section of the Cheshire Zoning Regulations, to be known as the Special Adaptive Reuse Development District Regulations, is to permit modification of the strict application of the plan and standards of these Zoning Regulations for the following purposes:

-45A.1.27To permit the adaptive reuse of existing building(s) and other structure(s), for uses otherwise permitted in these Regulations, compatible with the surrounding neighborhood and in a manner beneficial to and consistent with the orderly development of the Town and the neighborhood and consistent with the purposes of these Regulations, and any Plan of Development adopted by the Planning and Zoning Commission; Provided, however, any proposed uses that are not permitted in the original zoning district per Section 30, Schedule A shall be clearly identified in the Special Regulations required by Section 45.A.3.4, along with any additional restrictions to be placed upon them; and

-45A.1.3.
-To permit in pursuit of this purpose the reconstruction and/or rehabilitation of building(s) and other structure(s), where because of their historical significance, architectural merit, design merit, or present condition, their reconstruction or rehabilitation is performed in a manner consistent with the character of the Town, the neighborhood and within the purposes of the Regulations, would be beneficial to the Town, provided (a) the tract is of sufficient size to justify the application of a Special Adaptive Reuse Development, and (b) the Special Adaptive Reuse Development is not inconsistent with particular elements of any Plan of Development adopted by the Planning and Zoning Commission.

-45A.2 Qualifying Standards: No tract of land shall be considered for a Special Adaptive Reuse Development District unless it meets the following minimum qualifying standards.

-a) The tract shall consist of a single lot or a number of contiguous lots under one ownership or control having a total area of not less than (3) acres;

-- b) The tract shall be located in an R-20A, R-20, R-40, C-1, C-2, C-3, R-80, I-1 or I-2 Zone; - c) The tract shall be in a Special Adaptive Reuse (SAR) Overlay Zone as specified below in Section 45A.2.1; and - d) The tract shall be served by public water and public sanitary sewer.
-(45A-1)
+- 45A.1 Purpose: The purpose and intent of this Section of the Cheshire Zoning Regulations, to be known as the Special Adaptive Reuse Development District Regulations, is to permit modification of the strict application of the plan and standards of these Zoning Regulations for the following purposes: - 45A.1.2.To permit the adaptive reuse of existing building(s) and other structure(s), for uses permitted within the existing zoning district where they are located, in a manner beneficial to and consistent with the orderly development of the Town and the neighborhood and consistent with the purposes of these Regulations, and any Plan of Development adopted by the Planning and Zoning Commission; and - 45A.1.3.
+To permit in pursuit of this purpose the reconstruction and/or rehabilitation of building(s) and other structure(s), where because of their historical significance, architectural merit, design merit, or present condition, their reconstruction or rehabilitation is performed in a manner consistent with the character of the Town, the neighborhood and within the purposes of the Regulations, would be beneficial to the Town, provided (a) the tract is of sufficient size to justify the application of a Special Adaptive Reuse Development, and (b) the Special Adaptive Reuse Development is not inconsistent with particular elements of any Plan of Development adopted by the Planning and Zoning Commission. - 45A.2 Qualifying Standards: No tract of land shall be considered for a Special Adaptive Reuse Development District unless it meets the following minimum qualifying standards. - a) The tract shall consist of a single lot or a number of contiguous lots under one ownership or control having a total area of not less than (3) acres; - b) The tract shall be located in an R-20A, R-20, R-40, C-1, C-2, C-3, R-80, I-1 or I-2 Zone; - c) The tract shall be in a Special Adaptive Reuse (SAR) Overlay Zone as specified below in Section 45A.2.1; and - d) The tract shall be served by public water and public sanitary sewer. - 45A.2.1 Establishment: The establishment of a SAR Overlay Zone within an existing zone shall be considered a zone change subject to the requirements and procedures of Section 8-3 of the Connecticut General Statutes, and, except as noted herein, the provisions of Section 70 and Section 26 of the Cheshire Zoning Regulations shall apply.

-7 Amendment approved 12/9/2013; effective 12/27/13 at 12:01 a.m.

-45A.2.1 Establishment: The establishment of a SAR Overlay Zone within an existing zone shall be considered a zone change subject to the requirements and procedures of Section 8-3 of the Connecticut General Statutes, and, except as noted herein, the provisions of Section 70 and Section 26 of the Cheshire Zoning Regulations shall apply.
 A SAR Overlay Zone shall be established only in conjunction with the approval of a Special Permit for a Special Adaptive Reuse Development by the Planning and Zoning Commission.
 The establishment of a SAR Overlay Zone with respect to any tract shall not preclude the tract from being put to other uses permitted in the underlying zone in the event the plans to develop a S.A.R.D.D. are formally abandoned or the use of the tract as a S.A.R.D.D. is completely discontinued.